Why Vegan? 15 Reasons to Go Vegan

 Connect with Others

-Going vegan can feel isolating at times, especially if your friends and family are not supportive of your decision.
-Connecting with other vegans through online communities, vegan festivals and events, animal sanctuaries, plant-based restaurants near you, or local meetups can provide a sense of community and support.
+Going vegan can feel a bit lonely and isolating at times, especially if your friends and family are not supportive of your decision.
+The solution?
+Connect with other vegans through online communities, vegan festivals and events, animal sanctuaries, plant-based restaurants near you, or local meetups.
+This can truly help give you that sense of community and support that you need.

 The Time Is Now